reductstore/reductstore/docs/http-api/README.md

 ## **Handling Errors**

-If a request to Reduct Storage fails, the API  returns an HTTP status code indicating the type of error that occurred.
+If a request to ReductStore fails, the API  returns an HTTP status code indicating the type of error that occurred.
 For example, a `404 Not Found` status code indicates that the requested resource could not be found.

 Since version 1.2.0, the HTTP API also includes an error message in the `-x-reduct-error` header of the response.
 This error message provides more detailed information about the error, which can be useful for debugging and troubleshooting.